Pork pie

-A pork pie is a traditional English meat pie, usually served either at room temperature or cold (although often served hot in Yorkshire).
+A pork pie is a traditional English meat pie, usually served at room temperature, although occasionally served hot.
 It consists of a filling of roughly chopped pork and pork fat, surrounded by a layer of jellied pork stock in a hot water crust pastry.
-It is normally eaten as a snack or with a salad.

 History

 Modern pork pies are a direct descendant of the raised meat pies of medieval cuisine, which used a dense hot water crust pastry as a simple means of preserving the filling.
 In France the same recipes gave rise to the modern pâté en croute.
 Many medieval meat pie recipes were sweetened, often with fruit, and were meant to be eaten cold: the crust was discarded rather than being eaten.
 A particularly elaborate and spectacular recipe described in medieval recipe collection The Forme of Cury was a meat pie featuring a crust formed into battlements and filled with sweet custards, the entire pie then being served flambeed: a distant descendant of this dish, with hollow pastry turrets around a central pork pie, was still current in the 18th century under the name "battalia pie".
 Hannah Glasse's influential 1747 recipe collection included a recipe for a "Cheshire pork pie", having a filling of layers of pork loin and apple, slightly sweetened with sugar, and filled with half a pint (285ml) of white wine.
 By the 19th century sweetened fruit and meat combinations had become less common, and the raised crust pork pie took its modern form.